Skip to content

 The make target will delete the ControllerDeployment and ControllerRegistration of the extension, and the registry-cache admission helm deployment.

-local setup.
-To do this, make sure you are have a running local setup based on Alternative Way to Set Up Garden and Seed Leveraging gardener-operator
+Alternatively, you can deploy the registry-cache extension in the gardener-operator local setup.
+To do this, make sure you are have a running local setup based on Alternative Way to Set Up Garden and Seed Leveraging gardener-operator.
+The KUBECONFIG environment variable should target the operator local KinD cluster (i.e. <path_to_gardener_project>/example/gardener-local/kind/operator/kubeconfig).

-).
-Next, the registry-cache Extension.operator.gardener.cloud
+Creating the registry-cache Extension.operator.gardener.cloud resource:

-resource is deployed into the KinD cluster.
+The corresponding make target will build the registry-cache admission and extension container images, OCI artifacts for the admission runtime and application charts, and the extension chart.
+Then, the container images and the OCI artifacts are pushed into the default skaffold registry (i.e. garden.local.gardener.cloud:5001).
+Next, the registry-cache Extension.operator.gardener.cloud resource is deployed into the KinD cluster.
 Based on this resource the gardener-operator will deploy the registry-cache admission component, as well as the registry-cache ControllerDeployment and ControllerRegistration resources.

-environment variable should target virtual garden cluster (i.e. <path_to_gardener_project>/example/operator/virtual-garden/kubeconfig
+To create a Shoot cluster the KUBECONFIG environment variable should target virtual garden cluster (i.e. <path_to_gardener_project>/example/operator/virtual-garden/kubeconfig) and then execute:

 kubectl create -f example/shoot-registry-cache.yaml

-points to the operator’s local KinD cluster and then run:
+Make sure the environment variable KUBECONFIG points to the operator's local KinD cluster and then run:

 make extension-operator-down

-resource.
+The corresponding make target will delete the Extension.operator.gardener.cloud resource.
 Consequently, the gardener-operator will delete the registry-cache admission component and registry-cache ControllerDeployment and ControllerRegistration resources.